tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志分析/分析简介_intl_en.md

 1. Log in to the [CLS console](https://console.cloud.tencent.com/cls).
 2. Select **Search and Analysis** in the left sidebar to go to the search and analysis page.
 3. Select the logset and log topic you want to search.
    Set the time range.
-You can choose last hour, last 4 hours, last day, or last 3 days, or set a custom a time range.
+You can choose last 1 hour, last 4 hours, last 1 day, or last 3 days, or set a custom a time range.
 4. Enter an analysis statement and click **Search and Analysis** to obtain the analysis result.
    For more information about analysis statements, see **[SQL syntax](#sql1)** and **[SQL functions](#sql2)**.

-## Example